ZeusyBoy98/SnackYou/README.md

-# Sn*ck You!
+# Sn\*ck You!

 Do you ever feel lazy to get yourself a snack?

 Well, worry no more!
-Sn*ck You! lets you aim + launch a snack at yourself.
+Sn\*ck You! lets you aim + launch a snack at yourself.

-Or just launch it at your friends. lol.
+Or just launch it at your friends, lol.

 **Live app:** [snackyou.zeusyboy.com](https://snackyou.zeusyboy.com/App)